Coding Consistently with Agents in 2026

 Implement

 Now, finally, the coding begins.
-I switch to the /execute-plan tool, point to the @component-implementation.md, and let claude rip.
+I switch to the /execute-plan tool, point to the @[module]-implementation-plan.md, and let claude rip.

 Claude builds incrementally, one task at a time, strictly bounded by the plan.
 It performs regular commits, and documents as it goes.

-When it's finished, it should feel like Christmas morning, waking up to a gift waiting in the terminal: a bootstrapped app with its first component.
+When it's finished, it should feel like Christmas morning, waking up to a gift waiting in the terminal: a bootstrapped app with its first module.

-After testing to make sure the component matches the vision, I go back to /brainstorm mode and work on the next component.
+After testing to make sure the module matches the vision, I go back to /brainstorm mode and work on the next module.

 This process yields the highest quality of AI-generated code.
 The code isn't perfect, and probably wouldn't pass the vibe-check of any senior engineer.
 But for end-users, it's a product that otherwise wouldn't exist, and that's enough.